mrsonne/hubit/README.md

                             [312.0, 1120.0, 178.0, 3400.0]],
 ```

+From the response we can see the prices for the five parts that comprise the first car and the
+prices for the four part that comprise the second car.
+The full example illustrates how a second calculation component can be used to calculate the total price for each car.

 `Hubit` can render models and queries.
 In the example below we have rendered the query `cars[0].price` i.e. the price of the car at index 0 using